 In opposition to that, simpler tools — especially the ones that can be integrated to something you already have — solve the problem and demand almost nothing.

 Zendesk is pretty, but the amount of information makes it hard to read instantly.
 An alternative should have a much smaller information density and be easy to see.

-Intuitiveness might be taken for granted for companies, but it’s very important to think about it when you think on the long-term.
-What’s easy make you stick longer.
+Intuitiveness might be taken for granted for companies, but it’s very important to think about it when you think of the long-term.
+What’s easy to make you stick longer.

 Zendesk is expensive